 A Global Gathering

 In late September, the Fetzer Institute hosted an international event in Assisi, Italy—The Global Gathering— which brought together over 500 thought leaders and Advisory Council Members from around the world.
-The purpose of the gathering was to address compelling questions related to the power of love and forgiveness in the world
+The purpose of the gathering was

 A Creative Voice, Found